How to make more of your battery life

 If you love your smartphone’s big bright display, you might be better off saving it for special occasions if you’re concerned about battery life.
 Most modern phones have an auto-brightness setting, which will detect which level of brightness is most suitable to your surroundings.
 And it’ll seriously extend the longevity of your battery.

 When you’re finished using an app, shut it down instead of leaving it running.
 Social media apps, like Facebook or Snapchat, will always be searching for new notifications and will draw more power when they’re still open in the background.

 It may come as a surprise to some, but using the vibrate function takes up more power than an audible ringtone.
 A tiny speaker vibration to create the noise of your ringtone or message alert is nothing compared to the vibration motor in charge of making your whole device shake.
 If, however, your vibrate setting is out of politeness, you can just as easily switch the phone to silent, and keep it in view so you don’t miss anything important.

 Power saving mode

 If all else fails, it’s time to employ power saving mode.
 Most smartphones have this setting in the main menu, and although it limits some functions, you’ll still be able to largely use your phone as normal.

 For Android users, head into the main menu by swiping down from the top of the screen and tapping the cog.
 Then look for the Battery option. iOS users are to navigate to Settings, Battery, and then Low Power Mode.

 Portable battery packs

-Ultimately, the best way to make sure you've always got the power you need to get you through the day is a portable battery pack.
-Follow this link to be taken through to Carphone Warehouse's website, where you can see the whole range - available both online and in store.
+Ultimately, the best way to make sure you've always got the power you need to get you through the day is a portable battery pack, where you can see the whole range - available both online and in store.